brainstorm-tools/bst-duneuro/README.md

 - It can be downloaded directly with the URL: https://neuroimage.usc.edu/bst/getupdate.php?d=bst_duneuro_200110.zip
 - To get the current online version of the package (to know whether it should be updated in Brainstorm): https://neuroimage.usc.edu/bst/getversion_duneuro.php

+## Release version
+In the release version, this is, the version that will be downloaded by a Brainstorm Toolbox user, only the ```bin/``` and the ```matlab/``` folders will be saved.
+All other files and folders will be discarded since they are oriented towards development of the tool.

 ## Development

 Duneuro is based on Dune project, developed in C++, in a linux based OS.
 Thus, there is no windows version directly available.
 Windows binary application is built by cross-compiling with cygwin.
+Mac version is compiled with g++ in a MacOS.

+During a typical compilation process, first the code will be downloaded from the Duneuro gitlab server.
+If the download fails, there is an arhchived copy of the code inside the ```config/``` folder.
+The downloaded code will be saved in a newly created ```src/``` folder.
+After some small modifications to the code are done, the building process will start and the result will be saved in another new folder named ```build_release_TARGET_OS``` where "TARGET_OS" will be "linux" or "windows".
+Finally, if the compilation went ok, the result binary application will be saved to the ```test/``` folder with the date and time included in the name of the file.
+If the tests are good, you can manually copy the results to the ```bin/``` folder and push updates to the repo.

 In order to compile the application you will need a linux OS and follow these steps:

 1. Before starting, make sure your system is updated ```sudo apt-get update```.
 Then install the necessary tools/packages for the compilation chain to work.
 In a new 18.04 lts ubuntu you will need the following packages:
 ```